KAAR1998/FinalProject/README.md

   - Tested and found that we should reject both Null Hypotheses listed below-
    - Null Hypothesis (H0): Dimensions (length, width and depth) have no impact on a diamond's price
    - Null Hypothesis (H0): Carats, total depth percentage, and table (width of top of diamond relative to widest point) have no impact on a diamond's    price

-# Contents of this Repository-

-- Notebooks-
-   - Jupyter Notebook of the code used to apply all of the steps outlined above in the "Process" section
-- Data-
-   - A copy of the original data in the "Raw" folder
-   - A copy of the cleaned data in the "Clean" folder
- - Models and Scalers-
-    - Pickle files of the predictive models and pre-processing steps (e.g. scaling, transforming) used to create the models